angelo-munoz/aws-certification/solutions-architect-pro/database.md

   - See [Working with Storage for RDS Instances](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html)
     - can't **reduce** the storage size, only increase
     - size increase required by at least 10%
+    - During failover, the DNS CNAME is updated from primary to secondary, not the IP address. ❗
+    - to force a failover, do a `reboot instance`

 ## Aurora